What is gastro oesophageal junction cancer?

 Tests to diagnose gastro oesophageal junction cancer

-• CT scan
+• CT scan Open a glossary item

-• PET-CT scan
+• PET-CT scan Open a glossary item

 Stages of gastro oesophageal junction cancer

-The stage of a cancer tells you how big it is and how far it’s spread.
+The stage of a cancer tells you about its size and whether it has spread.
 It helps your doctor decide which treatment you need.

-The tests and scans you have to diagnose your cancer give some information about the stage.
+The tests and scans you have to diagnose cancer give some information about the stage.
 Sometimes it’s not possible to be certain about the stage of a cancer until after surgery.

-• the centre of your cancer is more than 2cm into the stomach.
+They stage other GOJ cancers as stomach cancer.
+They do this if the centre of the cancer is more than 2cm into the stomach.
+This includes type 3 GOJ cancers.

 Treatment for gastro oesophageal junction cancer